Passover

 Not all the days of Passover are the same or have the same laws.

-The first three days and the last two days
+The first two days and the last two days

-The first three days (sundown Wednesday night, April 5, through sundown Motzei Shabbat, April 8) and the last two days (sundown Tuesday night, April 11, through Thursday, April 13) are observed with Shabbat restrictions on work and creative activity.
-The exceptions (for the first and last two days only) are carrying and the use of fire, which are both permitted (in certain ways) if needed for cooking and food preparation.
+The first two days (sundown, Saturday night, April 12, through nightfall, Monday, April 14) and the last two days (sundown Friday night, April 18, through nightfall Sunday, April 20) are observed with Shabbat restrictions on work and creative activity.
+The exceptions are carrying, and the use of fire, which are both permitted (in certain circumstances) if needed for cooking and food preparation.

-The intermediate days of Pesach (Motzei Shabbat, April 8 – Tuesday, April 11) are considered “semi-festive.”
-Although they are the “weekday” of the holiday, not all work, activities and crafts are permitted.
-The laws of Chol Ha’moed are pretty nuanced.
+The intermediate days of Pesach (Monday night, April 14 – Friday, April 18) are considered “semi-festive.”
+Although they are the “weekdays” of the holiday, not all work, activities and crafts are permitted.
+The laws of Chol Hamoed are nuanced.
 An Orthodox rabbi will be able to give you detailed guidance.
-Though technically Chol Ha’moed begins this year on Friday night, April 7, the “semi-festive” nature of the days does not begin until the end of Shabbat.
+For more on the laws of Chol Hamoed, see our Overview of the Laws of Chol HaMoed.

 Rabbinical Mitzvot: